French Immersion Program FAQ

 Please briefly talk about your child/teen and his/her French level and goals when you submit your immersion request.

-As you’ll see in many comments, students usually love the company of a French pet!
+Students usually love the company of a French pet!
 Pets are such good company at the end of a productive day of immersion.

 Please consult each program for more information and always let your teacher/host know if you plan on traveling with your pet since they will need to know more about him/her before making the decision to welcome him/her into their own home.

-8. Who usually offers 3 meals per day?
+6. Do teachers offer 3 meals per day?

 The teachers/hosts typically provide 2 meals per day, but most would be flexible on this point and could cook more or less depending on your needs.
 Please talk to them directly to discuss your options.